EDCD/EDDI/VoiceAttack.md

 ### Miscellaneous Variables

-  * {TXT:Environment}: the environment the ship is in (either "Normal space" or "Supercruise")
+  * {TXT:Environment}: the environment the ship is in ("Normal space", "Supercruise" or "Witch space")
-  * {DEC:Last jump}: the number of lights years between this system and the last, to two decimal places

 EDDI also provides a number of pre-built commands to show off some of what it is capable of.
 These include: